FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Conclusion

-In this paper, we systematically analyzed backdoor attacks and introduced \ourname, the first FL defense that protects both privacy and security in a generic adversarial setting.
-Our extensive evaluation of various ML applications and datasets shows that \ourname can efficiently mitigate backdoor attacks without sacrificing the accuracy on the benign main task.
-Furthermore, we designed, implemented, and benchmarked efficient secure two-party computation protocols for \ourname to ensure privacy of clients' training data and to impede inference attacks on client updates.
+In this paper, we introduce \ourname, a resilient aggregation framework for FL that eliminates the impact of backdoor attacks while maintaining the performance of the aggregated model on the main task.
+We propose a method to approximate the amount of noise that needs to be injected into the global model to neutralize backdoors.
+Furthermore, in combination with our dynamic clustering and adaptive clipping, \ourname can significantly reduce the noise scale for backdoor removal and thus preserve the benign performance of the global model.
+In addition, we design, implement, and benchmark efficient secure two-party computation protocols for \ourname to ensure the privacy of clients' training data and to impede inference attacks on client updates.